Mass-Target Brand Impersonations & Social Media Phishing Attacks

 A Mass-Target Brand Impersonation occurs when scammers send a malicious email to individual(s) or mass users of any organization by impersonating a known individual, business partner, or service provider.
 During a Mass Phishing Attack, phishers impersonate a brand and use that brand, specifically, to seem credible to targeted victims in order for them to steal personal information.
 The targeted group will have some common interest based on their brand preferences, demographics, and life choices.
 The potential victims will receive a mass email that is actually a cloned version of a transactional email, such as receipts, payment reminders, or gift cards.

-Overall, Microsoft remained the most impersonated brand in phishing attacks for the fourth straight quarter.
+Overall in 2021, Microsoft remained the most impersonated brand in phishing attacks for the fourth straight quarter.
 Microsoft’s sustained popularity with hackers stems from the lucrativeness of Office 365 credentials, which provide a single entry point to the entire Office 365 suite while enabling them to conduct multi-phased attacks using compromised accounts.
 Moreover, analysis of phishing emails and pages reveals that attackers are getting increasingly sophisticated with attacks targeting corporate email users.

 While a Mass Phishing Attack is personalized and targeted specifically to you, it is more likely that you will open the email.
 This is why it is very important for you and your business to take personal precautions.